-Bridge Grad, Will, Connecting Students in Asia With Teachers in the U.S.< Back to the TEFL News
+Bridge Grad, Will, Connecting Students in Asia With Teachers in the U.S.By Bridge

 Bridge graduate, Will, who is originally from China, was an ESL teacher there before moving to the States and continuing his work in English education.
 Now he runs the California International Teachers Association, an education consulting business in Los Angeles that matches qualified teachers with ESL students in Asia.

 Can you tell us a little about yourself?

 I was born in China.
 I graduated from college in 2010 and took a management position in a medical university in China.
 Soon after that, I took on a teaching position in the School of International Education and became an ESL instructor.
 I taught for about 3 years and then moved to Denver, Colorado, where my family was.

 Like many others who have stepped onto the career pathway as a teacher, I gained my passion for teaching a lot earlier, as a student.
 I consider international education the most meaningful career one can pursue, as it fosters world peace and brings people from different parts of the globe together.